natecraddock/open-reckless-drivin/README.md

 ## Current Status

+**TL;DR:** The game is not playable.
+Binary data loading, decompression, decryption, and reading is working.
+Preferences are read from a file.
+The source code has been restructured and uses CMake.
+Currently working on using SDL2 for drawing sprites.

 The original source contained a file called `Data` containing the resource fork.
 This has been converted into a header file (`src/include/data`) to be embedded in the executable directly.
 This file contains various "Packs" of data including Apple QuickDraw images, sounds, sprites, and fonts.
 Work has been done to reliably read,